Dear Pandemic: Why prioritize sleep?

 The Nerdy Girls over at Dear Pandemic are thrilled to participate in Baby Sleep Day on March 1st.
 Visit the Pediatric Sleep Council’s Facebook page for Q&A all day on Baby Sleep Day, or to the Baby Sleep Day general info page for the schedule of experts.

-Healthy sleep during a pandemic can be tough – especially for parents who spend a lot of energy balancing their family and work demands.
+Healthy sleep during a prolonged pandemic can be tough – especially for parents who spend a lot of energy balancing their family and work demands.
 Sleep researchers have even coined a new term, COVIDsomnia, to describe the experience of having a hard time falling asleep during the pandemic.
-On the other hand, some preliminary data indicate that the change in routine, with more time spent at home, can be beneficial for sleep!
-As we transition into the new normal, here are 4 terrific reasons why prioritizing your sleep will help you get through this challenging period.
+On the other hand, spending more time at home (and less time commuting) can be beneficial for sleep!
+As we continue to accept life in the new normal, here are 4 terrific reasons why prioritizing your sleep will help you get through this current period.

 1.)
 Healthy sleep enhances your immune system.
 If there’s any time to seek a top-notch immune system, it’s during the middle of a pandemic.
 Experimental studies indicate that sufficient sleep helps improve your antibody response.
 You should aim to get enough sleep both before and after you get your COVID-19 vaccine.